cleanlab/cleanlab/README.md

 predicted_test_labels = cl.predict(X_test)
 ```

 Method 2.
 However, you might be using a more complicated classifier that doesn't work well with [CleanLearning](https://github.com/cleanlab/cleanlab/blob/master/cleanlab/classification.py#L106) (see this example for CIFAR-10).
 Or you might have 3 or more classes.
 Here's how to use cleanlab for PU learning in this situation.
-To let cleanlab know which class has no error (in standard PU learning, this is the P class), you need to set the threshold for that class to 1 (1 means the probabilitythat the labels of that class are correct is 1, i.e. that class has no
+To let cleanlab know which class has no error (in standard PU learning, this is the P class), you need to set the threshold for that class to 1 (1 means the probability that the labels of that class are correct is 1, i.e. that class has no
 error).
 Here's the code:

 ``` python